croque-scp/scp/articles/scp-3211/src/en/document.ejs.md

 I've noticed something of a pattern emerging.

 Most people who walk into 3211's cell will perceive
-<% if (anomaly.base) { -%>
+<% if (base) { -%>
 the cell to be completely empty.
 Like, I can clearly see that there is nothing here.
 <% } else { -%>
 <%=
-  anomaly.prose.possessivePronoun ?  anomaly.prose.possessivePronoun : "it"
+  prose.possessivePronoun ?  prose.possessivePronoun : "it"
 %> as something totally new.
-Like, I see <%= anomaly.prose.possessivePronoun ?  anomaly.prose.possessivePronoun : "it"
+Like, I see <%= prose.possessivePronoun ?  prose.possessivePronoun : "it"
-%> as <%= anomaly.prose.informalDescription %>, and there's no one else on the
+%> as <%= prose.informalDescription %>, and there's no one else on the
 list who's perceived <%=
-  anomaly.prose.possessivePronoun ?  anomaly.prose.possessivePronoun : "it"
+  prose.possessivePronoun ?  prose.possessivePronoun : "it"
 %> as that.
 <% } %>

-<% if (anomaly.base) { %>
+<% if (base) { %>
 There is nothing in the containment cell.
 SCP-3211 does not exist.
 <% } else { -%>
-But, <%= anomaly.prose.funFact %>.
+But, <%= prose.funFact %>.
 It's not _just_
-<%= anomaly.prose.informalDescription %>.
+<%= prose.informalDescription %>.
 It has anomalous properties other
-than the fact that people can't see <%= anomaly.prose.possessivePronoun ?  anomaly.prose.possessivePronoun : "it"
+than the fact that people can't see <%= prose.possessivePronoun ?  prose.possessivePronoun : "it"
 %> for more than 6 minutes and then their memories after that are wrong.
 <% } %>

-It seems to me like Foundation personnel -- researchers and the like -- will perceive <%= anomaly.base ?
+It seems to me like Foundation personnel -- researchers and the like -- will perceive <%= base ?
   "the containment cell to be completely empty." :
   "it as something anomalous."
-%> People who are already familiar with <%= anomaly.base ? "nothing" : "the anomalous"
+%> People who are already familiar with <%= base ? "nothing" : "the anomalous"
 %>, who are _expecting_
-<% if (anomaly.base) { -%>
+<% if (base) { -%>
 nothing, will see nothing in the containment chamber, because it is empty.
 <% } else { -%>
 <%=
-  anomaly.prose.possessivePronoun ?  anomaly.prose.possessivePronoun : "it"
+  prose.possessivePronoun ?  prose.possessivePronoun : "it"
-%> to be anomalous, will remember <%= anomaly.prose.possessivePronoun ?  anomaly.prose.possessivePronoun : "it"
+%> to be anomalous, will remember <%= prose.possessivePronoun ?  prose.possessivePronoun : "it"
 %> being something anomalous.
 <% } %>

-But a D-Class, for example, who is not familiar with the anomalous, will remember <%= anomaly.base ?
+But a D-Class, for example, who is not familiar with the anomalous, will remember <%= base ?
   "the containment cell being empty, just the same." :
   "it being something mundane.
 Like a clay vase."
 %>

-<% if (anomaly.base) { %>
+<% if (base) { %>
 It looks like SCP-3211 does not exist at all.
 But I still don't understand why, if SCP-3211 does not exist, I insist on trying to prove that it does.
 SCP-3211 does not exist.
 <% } else { -%>
 It looks like <%=
-  anomaly.prose.objectPronoun ?  anomaly.prose.objectPronoun : "it"
+  prose.objectPronoun ?  prose.objectPronoun : "it"
 %> adapts to match the viewer's expectation.
 But I still don't understand why
-<%= anomaly.prose.informalDescription %> is going to such lengths to
+<%= prose.informalDescription %> is going to such lengths to
 protect itself in the first place.
 <% } %>